Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 In conclusion, our results demonstrate that coating alumina with a graphene layer effectively reduces the TMAC and, consequently, the drag force at the gas--surface interface.
 This reduction indicates that the graphene layer promotes more specular gas reflection and limits momentum transfer to the substrate.
 The effect persists across the entire temperature range considered, with the gap between the TMAC of graphene-coated and bare alumina even increasing with temperature, showing that the low-drag characteristics of graphene are not only maintained but enhanced at high temperatures.
-The presence of defects\textemdash vacancies, divacancies, and SW defects\textemdash substantially increases drag, an effect that can be partially, but not entirely, attributed to defect-induced corrugation.
+A possible extension of the present framework would be to assess non-adiabatic energy-dissipation channels, including electronic excitations during gas-surface collisions, which could be relevant and interesting to explore under more extreme impact conditions.
+The presence of graphene defects substantially increases drag, an effect partially attributed to defect-induced corrugation.
 Nevertheless, within the range of experimentally relevant defect concentrations, the TMAC of graphene-coated alumina increases only modestly.
 Therefore, even under realistic conditions where defects are unavoidable, graphene-coated alumina is expected to retain its ability to significantly reduce the TMAC and thus the drag force at the gas--surface interface.